Cambridge Mafia

 A famous photograph, reproduced in a number of biographies of Clarke and Howard, shows Brittan and Gummer as ushers at Clarke's wedding shortly after his graduation, with Fowler, Howard and Lamont also present.

 It should not be assumed that these men all operated as a cohesive unit throughout their careers.
 Brittan and Fowler—who were slightly older—were Cabinet Ministers in the 1980s, earlier than the others.
 Howard entered Parliament in 1983, much later than his contemporaries, having first had a successful career as a barrister.
-In the early part of 1993 Clarke and Howard (both of whom angled publicly for the job—it was given to Clarke) both pushed for the removal of Lamont as Chancellor of the Exchequer.
 Clarke and Howard were rivals for the party leadership in 1997, and almost again in 2003—although in the event Clarke did not stand, and Howard was elected unopposed.
 (Howard had not been a candidate in the 2001 contest, in which Iain Duncan Smith had defeated Clarke.)

-Howard was the only member of the group to become party leader, and none became Prime Minister.
+Howard was the only member of the group to become party leader, and none became prime minister.
 By the time the Conservatives returned to government in 2010, Clarke and Lilley were the only members of the group who remained in the House of Commons; Clarke was appointed Secretary of State for Justice and Lord Chancellor.